Ethereum Review 2025: Investment Guide

 - Application Layer: Thousands of dApps built on Ethereum

-- Network Effects: More users and developers attract more users and developers
+- network value: More users and developers attract more users and developers

 - Standards Setting: ERC-20, ERC-721, ERC-1155 token standards